 This step is very important because realistically, you probably won’t succeed on your first attempt and that’s ok.
 Looking back and analyzing what worked and what didn’t, will go a long way toward your eventual success.

-Similar to the action plan, it’s a good idea to evaluated and reflect periodically and not just at the very end.
+Similar to the action plan, it’s a good idea to evaluate and reflect periodically and not just at the very end.
 Take time to review the measurements you’ve been keeping weekly, bi-weekly, or monthly.
 This will help you make adjustments along the way and ultimately keep you on track.

-Goal setting and follow through can be challenging, which is why so many of us avoid it, but it’s especially difficult for OTR drivers.
+Goal setting and follow-through can be challenging, which is why so many of us avoid it, but it’s especially difficult for OTR drivers.
 However, it can also be very rewarding and have a very positive impact on your quality of life.
 If you’re interested in working for a company that helps you accomplish your goals by providing financial consistency and peace of mind, check out ShipEX.